icyrizard/mftsf.sh/README.md

     ├── part_1500
     └── part_500
 ~~~
+and then upload then by selecting a couple of 100 files, this is often far more manageable.

-It makes copies using the `cp` command to a new folder in the `outputDir`,
-so `cp inputDir/some-awesome-photo.jpg outputDir/part_0/some-awesome-photo.jpg` and it does this for all the files at level1 depth of in the `inputDir` folder.
+The tool itself uses the `cp` command to copy files to a new folder in given `outputDir`, so `cp inputDir/some-awesome-photo.jpg outputDir/part_0/some-awesome-photo.jpg` and it does this for all the files at -maxdepth 1 in the `inputDir` folder.

+## Usage
 Now that you copied a bunch of files, let's see 1500 files you, you just stop the command using CTRL+C and use the `skip` at a later point in time and set it to 1500 again.
 It will then start at `part_1500` and start copying again.
 Of course you have a potential problem if you have some files in the 1500 directory and you've uploaded them leaving you with some (potential!!) duplicates.
 I say potential, because maybe your online cloud system filters those?

 Notice that I purposely not use the `mv` command because I don't want anyone (including me) to use this
 teeny tiny tool to delete their files.. don't want that responsibility..

-## Usage

 Make part directories of size 10 (default is 10 per folder)